My Go-To Genealogy Trick for Relatives Who “Disappear”

 The father’s first name is often correct or close

-The father’s last name quietly shifts to match the alias the applicant is living under
+The father’s last name is altered to match the alias being used by the applicant

 A Criminal Reinvention: Edward Lee Copeland